 field—The name of the LookML field on which to filter.

 user_attribute—The name of the user attribute that stores the value you want to use to filter the data.

 WHEREclause of the query’s SQL to verify that the data is filtered according to your value for the user attribute.

 This LookML ensures queries about orders are filtered by brand, with the particular brand being based on the user’s assigned value for a user attribute named

 LookML enables the use of several different Liquid variables, which can be useful for more complex types of customized output.
 A user’s attribute values can now be included in Liquid.

 You can see an example in the Connection section on this page.

 Google BigQuery Data Limits

-If you use Google BigQuery as your database you know that you are charged for each query, according to the size of the query.
+If you use Google BigQuery as your database, then Google charges you for each query based on the size of the query.
 To help prevent users from accidentally running too expensive a query, you can apply a user attribute in the Max Billing Gigabytes setting in your BigQuery connection.
 The values that you supply in the user attribute should be the number of gigabytes that a user is allowed to pull in a single query.